 Definition of service: Consulting services and limited hardware/software support are provided to assist member librarians in the use of current technologies.
 This service provides leadership, advice, training and consulting in the areas of automation, technology planning, technology policies, Internet use, electronic information services, hardware/software/security recommendations and basic computer and network troubleshooting.
+The new South Central Kansas Automation Network (SCKAN) consortium provides cost-savings and resource-sharing for interested and participating member libraries.

 Phone assistance for basic computer troubleshooting is available from the Technology Consultant.
 The Automation / Technology Consultant works on-site with member libraries.
-Planning and consulting services are available from the Automation and Technology Coordinator.
+Planning and consulting services are available from the Director of Information Technology.
 Staff also refer to third party technical resources in conjunction with the above mentioned services and assist with third party price negotiations for computer hardware and software purchases.